-Students in their second year or more in the school scored at or above than the overall group in all grades.
-While this trend has been positive, the school has not yet met the absolute measure of having 75 percent of its students perform at proficiency levels yet there are several grades that are above 75%, notably 7th grade.
-Progress to Annual Typical Growth on iReady assessment is above 100% in all grades except 5th and 7th grades though 5th grade was close at 96%.
+Students in their Second Year or more in the school on the NYS test scored higher than the overall group in all grades.
+While this trend has been positive, the school has not yet met the absolute measure of having 75 percent of its students perform at proficiency levels yet 3rd grade was close at 71%.
+It is notable the gains in proficiency on NYS tests from last year and compared to district students.
+For the past three years, OWN 2 has exceeded the 100% benchmark for Annual Typical Growth.
+Progress to Annual Typical Growth on iReady assessment is above 100% in all grades except K and 5th grades that were at 90% and 92% respectively.